Environmental Statutes and Executive Orders Relevant to Electric Mobility Infrastructure

 More on NEPA

 Each Federal agency establishes its own procedures that further establish the requirements of NEPA as it applies to their specific actions.
-For more information, see the Council on Environmental Quality’s Agency NEPA Implementing Procedures page and FHWA's Environmental Review Toolkit.
+For more information, see the Council on Environmental Quality’s Agency NEPA Implementing Procedures page.

 NEPA is an umbrella law, which means that it is used to coordinate and demonstrate compliance with other environmental requirements.
 Under the NEPA umbrella, reviews under special resource laws are integrated into the NEPA process, to the maximum extent possible, and are incorporated into the resulting NEPA document.

-When preparing to conduct an environmental review for an EV infrastructure project, the scope and footprint of the project will need to be accurately determined.
-This includes identifying the ground that will be impacted by the charger and any supporting utilities, the properties that are in the view of the chargers, and any other projects that are connected to the project1.
-Proposed actions are connected if they automatically trigger other actions that may require an EIS (the highest level of NEPA review); cannot or will not proceed unless other actions are taken previously or simultaneously, or if the actions are interdependent parts of a larger action and depend upon the larger action for their justification (40 CFR 1501.9(e)(1)).
+When preparing to conduct an environmental review for an EV charging project, the scope and footprint of the project will need to be accurately determined.
+This includes identifying the ground that will be impacted by the charger and any supporting utilities, the properties that are in the view of the chargers, and any other projects that are connected to the project.

 Applicants for Federal funding and approval should seek to minimize the environmental impacts of their projects.
 In addition to having a smaller impact on the environment, this will maximize the project’s ability to fall within a CE, which is, in general, the fastest and least expensive level of NEPA review, and may also affect the applicant’s ability to receive approvals from environmental permitting agencies.